Last Updated on February 8, 2023 by Matt

 Wear polarized glasses or other strong sun protection

-Naturally, you will want to protect your eyes and remain vigilant in traffic on the extra-bright days.
+Naturally, you will want to protect your eyes and remain vigilant in traffic on extra-bright days.

 Don’t compromise on safe footwear

-The requirement for solid footwear during the summer will be one of the main disadvantages for scooters in general.
+The requirement for solid footwear during the summer will be one of the main disadvantages of scooters in general.